MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-desktop-application-java.md

 environment=Sandbox
 ```

-Sandbox does not support OAuth, so you must use *PasswordAuthentication*.
+The SDK does not yet support OAuth for sandbox (coming soon), so you must use *PasswordAuthentication*.
 You can remove all code above that refers to oAuthDesktopMobileAuthCodeGrant, and simply add these lines before you create the new ServiceClient for ICustomerManagementService.

 ```java
 authorizationData = new AuthorizationData();